Sammaye/MongoYii/readme.md

 currently the quey parameter of this class only accepts the parts to be shown as parsed above, it does not currently allow you to actually grab the cursor directly.

 **Note:** Do not put a cursor into this class, it will not save to your datastore in a manner that the PHP driver for MongoDB will be able to use it.
-Instead you will be told that the `MongoCursor` wass not correctly inited by its parent class(es).
+Instead you will be told that the `MongoCursor` was not correctly inited by its parent class(es).

 ## Versioning